 Rename a connection by hovering over the default Collection name, and selecting the edit icon to edit the text.

 Delete a connection by hovering over the top area of the connection section, on the opposite side of the connection name, and selecting the delete icon.
 You can only delete a connection when you have more than one connection configured.
 Otherwise, this icon is not displayed.

-Activate the Apache Kafka Collector applet.
+Activate the Kafka Collector applet.
 Activate is enabled when all the mandatory fields are filled in.

 After a successful activation, the APPS field displays Kafka with a green dot indicating a successful connection.

-(Optional) To view metrics about the Apache Kafka Collector, in the Broker VMs page, hover over the Kafka connection displayed in the APPS field for your broker VM.
+(Optional) To view metrics about the Kafka Collector, in the Broker VMs page, hover over the Kafka connection displayed in the APPS field for your Broker VM.

 Cortex XDR displays Resources, including the amount of CPU, Memory, and Disk space the applet is using.

 After you activate the Kafka Collector, you can make additional changes as needed.
 To modify a configuration, hover over the Kafka connection in the APPS column to display the Kafka Collector settings, and select the following.

 Ensure that you Save your changes, which is enabled when all mandatory fields are filled in.

 You can also Ingest Apache Kafka Events as Datasets.